keras-team/keras-io/examples/vision/md/patch_convnet.md

 - The simple design for the attention-based pooling layer, such that it explicitly provides the weights (importance) of the different patches.
-- The novel architecture of convnet called the **PatchConvNet** which deviates from the age old pyramidal architecture.
+- The novel architecture of convnet is called the **PatchConvNet** which deviates from the age old pyramidal architecture.

 ---